Cabinda Angola Travel Guide

 Heavy rains disrupt travel plans, especially on unpaved roads.
 High humidity can be uncomfortable.

 Angola maintains strict visa policies for most foreign nationals, with Cabinda under Angolan jurisdiction.
-Visa policies change, so always check the latest information with the Angolan embassy or consulate.
+Visa policies change, so always confirm the latest information with the Angolan embassy or consulate.
 Common visa types for Angola include Tourist, Business, and Transit Visas.
 Some nationalities may be eligible for an e-visa or voa for tourism, specifically at Luanda's international airport.
 Always verify eligibility directly with Angolan authorities.

 Valid 6+ months past your visit, 2-4 blank pages.